petebunting/Sfm/README.rst

 https://micmac.ensg.eu/index.php/Install

-I have found it is best to install MicMac wthout the GPU as my main install and add it to the path.
-Then I install
+I have found it is best to install MicMac wthout the GPU as my main install and add it to the path

+Then I install a separate micmac with GPU support and add it as a variable in shell scripts or the absoulute path when needed

 Install my fork of pymicmac which has bits modified for the gpymicmac script